£

 There are many different treatment options for AML, and everyone’s treatment plan is personal to them.

-Some people can have their treatment as part of a clinical trial, which can allow you to have one of the latest treatments.
+Some people can have their treatment as part of a clinical trial, which can often allow you to have newer types of treatments.
+Most of today’s most effective treatments are the result of previous clinical trials, carried out over many years.

 Your treatment will be managed by a hospital team who are specialists in blood cancer.